I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-acquirelock.md

 The driver calls the <b>AcquireLock</b> method to manipulate its objects that were created from its callback interfaces outside the callback scope in a thread-safe manner.
 The <b>AcquireLock</b> method represents an advanced feature of the framework that most drivers will not use because improper usage can result in deadlocks.

 Unsynchronized code can call <b>AcquireLock</b>.
 The driver should call on objects that match its synchronization scope.

-For a code example of how to use the <b>AcquireLock</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.

 ## Requirements
 | &nbsp; | &nbsp; |